AIMS INTERNATIONAL AND THE GDPR

 - Assessing all our processes involving personal data:

-We have been mapping personal data processed by the company, reviewing methods of processing, evaluating security measures applied
+We have been mapping – and will continue to do so – personal data processed by the company, reviewing methods of processing, evaluating security measures applied

 - Creating a Data Protection Governance: